 Situated on Seneca Lake’s east shore, the commercial property initially started as a Grange Hall and eventually became the local tavern.
 It is believed to start as Happy Mac’s Tavern, owned by Jack and Annie McEllen.
 Jack was a local radio personality in Newton.
 “Monk” and Milli McCarrick then purchased the restaurant and kept the name.

 The tavern then changed owners again as Pat and Al Blanchard purchased the property and the tavern became known as PATAL.
 As owners came and went, so did the name.
-The Galley, Sophisticated Otter, and lastly, Zoe’s By The Lake were some of the names of the local tavern.
-Recently, the property was purchased and is soon to be the new location for a local favorite, Andres’, originally located in Newton.
+The Galley, Sophisticated Otter, Zoe’s by the Lake were some of the names of the local tavern.
+Recently, the property was purchased and is now the new location of a local favorite originally located in Newton, Andre’s Lakeside Dining serving French cuisine with an Asian flair.